llvm/llvm-project/llvm/docs/LoopTerminology.rst

 * The `FixIrreducible <https://llvm.org/doxygen/FixIrreducible_8h.html>`_
   pass can transform irreducible control flow into loops by inserting new loop headers.
-It is not inlcuded in any default optimization pass pipeline, but is required for some back-end targets.
+It is not included in any default optimization pass pipeline, but is required for some back-end targets.